-You may enrol to sit an ATAR course examination as a
+You may enrol to sit an ATAR course examination as a non-school candidate if you are:

-seeking entry to university as a mature-age applicant, or

-- a student who has previously completed Year 12, or - a Year 12 student undertaking language course examinations through interstate language offerings where the course is not offered by the school, or - a Year 12 student undertaking French, German and Italian Background language course examinations where the course is not offered by the school.
+- · seeking entry to university as a mature-age applicant, or - a student who has previously completed Year 12, or - a Year 12 student undertaking language course examinations through Interstate Language offerings where the course is not offered by the school, or - a Year 12 student undertaking French, German or Italian Background Language course examinations where the course is not offered by the school.

-To enrol as a non-school candidate in an interstate Languages course or in French, German or Italian Background language course (see Appendix 3 of the WACE Manual 2018), you must be enrolled to sit at least three other ATAR course examinations in that year.
+To enrol as a non-school candidate in an Interstate Languages course or in a French, German or Italian Background Language course, you must be enrolled to sit at least three other ATAR course examinations as a school candidate in that year.
+See Appendix A for a list of ATAR courses.